rafaljanicki/goatcounter-mcp-server/README.md

 To use this MCP server with Claude Desktop, you need to configure Claude to connect to the server.
 Follow these steps:

 ### Step 1: Install Node.js
 Claude Desktop uses Node.js to run MCP servers.
-If you don’t have Node.js installed:
+If you don't have Node.js installed:
 - Download and install Node.js from [nodejs.org](https://nodejs.org/).
 - Verify installation:
   ```bash